SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 ## Acknowledgements
 •	My mentor Narender Singh, was of great help in this project and introduced me to good changes and techniques to implement on it.

-•	I checked projects from other students to get an idea of the scope of the project and as inspiration for my project.
+• The boutique Ado and other students projects where a good base to work on this project, get inspiration for it and to sort out how to implement several features I needed.

 ## Disclaimer
 This is a fictional company and was created as my MS4 Code Institute Project.